1847123212/vl670/README.md

 #### LED Status

-* Blink: Initial power-on reset, or an USB 2.0 device has just connected.
+* Blink: Initial power-on reset, or a USB 2.0 device has just connected.

-* On: An USB 2.0 device has just connected and its traffic is being translated to USB 3.0 traffic by VL670.
+* On: A USB 2.0 device has just connected and its traffic is being translated to USB 3.0 traffic by VL670.

-* Off: An USB 3.0 or 2.0 device is connected and its traffic is passing through VL670 as-is without any translation.
+* Off: A USB 3.0 or 2.0 device is connected and its traffic is passing through VL670 as-is without any translation.

 ### Known Issues